psedge/codeclub/README.md

 and 'write out' a word.

 ### Outcomes
-* Introduce functions, and for loops.
+* Introduce inline functions, and for loops.
 * Get comfortable with directions, angles, movements in 2D space.
 * Show how we might programatically draw more complex shapes.